 All too often the chaos of the classroom takes priority over chores such as rubbish collection and recycling.
-The poor janitor can’t accommodate elaborate recycling requirements on top of the mess those screaming school kids leave behind everyday!
+The poor janitor can’t accommodate elaborate recycling requirements on top of the mess those screaming school kids leave behind every day!
 Give the poor guy a break by making recycling electronic waste easier for everyone, and ensure your rubbish gets put to good re-use.

-Find a Reputable Recycling Centre
+Find a Reputable Recycling Center

 Collecting waste is all well and good, but what do you do with it once it has been gathered?
 Find a reputable electronics recycling center or depot that’s able to safely and efficiently dispose of your school’s electronic waste.
 Companies such as Think Recycle offer such a service, and even encourage schools to get involved for fundraising.
 Yep, the junk the janitor previously discarded actually has some value to recycling companies, and they’re willing to pay you for it.
-Often recycling companies are willing to pick it up from your school, so make sure you enquire about local pick-up options as well.
+Often recycling companies are willing to pick it up from your school, so make sure you inquire about local pick-up options as well.

 Make Recycling Easy

 Kids and adults, people of all age, are lazy!
 If there isn’t an easy way to recycle electronic waste, then few of us will do it.
 Make recycling easy by providing specialized collection bins in strategic locations throughout your school; such as the staff room, lunch hall, front doorway and even in classrooms.
 Recycling depots may provide you with specialized bins, or you can make your own out of clearly labelled bins or buckets.
-Clear labelling is key, as this will help reduce the amount of sorting required later.
+Clear labeling is key, as this will help reduce the amount of sorting required later.